Critical Non-Abelian Vortex String and 2D N=2 Black Hole: Introduction

 \section{Introduction}

-Non-Abelian vortices were first found in four-dimensional (4D) \ntwo super-\-symmetric QCD (SQCD) with the gauge group U$(N)$ and $N_f \ge N$ flavors of quarks \cite{HT1,ABEKY,SYmon,HT2}.
+Non-Abelian vortices were first found in four-dimensional (4D) \ntwo supersymmetric QCD (SQCD) with the gauge group U$(N)$ and $N_f \ge N$ flavors of quarks \cite{HT1,ABEKY,SYmon,HT2}.
 The non-Abelian vortex string is 1/2 BPS (Bogomol'nyi-Prasad-Sommerfield) saturated and therefore has \ntwot supersymmetry on its world sheet.
 In addition to four translational moduli, the non-Abelian string carries orientational moduli, as well as the size moduli if $N_f>N$ \cite{HT1,ABEKY,SYmon,HT2} (see \cite{Trev,Jrev,SYrev,Trev2} for reviews).
 The dynamics of the internal orientational and size moduli of the non-Abelian string are described by the effective two-dimensional (2D) sigma model on the string world sheet, the so-called \ntwot supersymmetric weighted $\mathbb{CP}$-model $\mathbb{WCP}(N,N_f-N)$.

-It was shown in \cite{SYcstring} that the non-Abelian solitonic string in \ntwo SQCD with the U(2) gauge group and $N_f = 2N=4$ flavors of quark hypermultiplets behaves as a critical superstring.
+It was shown in \cite{SYcstring} that the non-Abelian solitonic string in \ntwo SQCD with the U(2) gauge group and $N_f = 2N=4$ flavors of quark hypermultiplets behaves as a critical superstring~\footnote{ By critical superstring we mean canonical superstring with \none local supersymmetry in the world-sheet (super)gravity sector.
+The \ntwot supersymmetric world-sheet models, including supersymmetric \ntwo Liouville belong to the matter sector of string theory.}.
 For $N_f=2N$ the world sheet sigma model $\mathbb{WCP}(N,N)$ becomes conformal, and additionally for $N=2$ the six orientational/size moduli can be combined with four translational moduli to form a ten-dimensional target space for a critical superstring \cite{SYcstring,KSYconifold}.
 In this case the target space of the world sheet theory is $\mathbb{R}^4\times Y_6$, where $Y_6$ is a noncompact six-dimensional Calabi-Yau (CY) manifold, the conifold \cite{Candel}, see \cite{NVafa} for a review.
 The theory of the critical vortex string was identified as the type IIA superstring theory \cite{KSYconifold}, and the spectrum of low-lying closed string excitations was found in \cite{KSYconifold,SYlittles}.

 Most of the massless and massive string modes have non-normalizable wave functions over the conifold $Y_6$, i.e. they are not localized in 4D and cannot be interpreted as dynamical states in 4D theory, in particular, there are no massless 4D gravitons in the physical spectrum \cite{KSYconifold}.
 However, an excitation associated with the deformation of the complex structure modulus $b$ of $Y_6$ has a (logarithmically) normalizable wave function and was interpreted as a massless baryon in the spectrum of hadrons of 4D \ntwo SQCD \cite{KSYconifold}.